milliorn/nextjs-clerk-auth-starter/README.md

 - [Custom Themes](#custom-themes)
 - [Conclusion](#conclusion)

-This guide explains the process of adding secure authentication to your Next.js application using Clerk [Clerk](https://clerk.com).
+This guide explains the process of adding secure authentication to your Next.js application using [Clerk](https://clerk.com).
 Clerk is a secure authentication platform that allows you to add secure authentication to your application in minutes.
 Clerk is a great alternative to Auth0, Firebase, and other authentication platforms.
 Clerk is free for up to 100 users.
 If you need more than 100 users, you can contact Clerk for a custom plan.

 ## Introduction